 Comprehensive Care Center

-The HMC Comprehensive Care Center can help.
-Our board-certified physician manages the use of prescription medication to treat opioid dependency, while licensed mental health counselors with River Valley Counseling Center provide psychological treatment and substance abuse counseling.
+Our addiction medicine board-certified physician and psychiatric nurse practitioner, along with supporting clinical team members, manage the use of FDA approved medications to treat substance use disorders, while licensed mental health counselors with River Valley Counseling Center provide behavioral health treatment and support.

-Eligible patients must be diagnosed with substance use disorder, complete an initial medical evaluation and be screened for associated illnesses.
+Eligible patients must complete an initial medical evaluation and are screened for associated illness.
 The program treats patients who are: